 Once you have completed setting up a project runner you can run a project build.
-The Artifactory plugin takes effect at the end of the build and:
+The Artifactory plugin takes effect at the end of the build and does the following:

-You can also link directly to the information in Artifactory from a build run view:
+You can also link directly to the build information in Artifactory from a build run view:

 Triggering Builds in Reaction to Changes in Artifactory

 The plugin allows you to set a new type of trigger that periodically polls a path in Artifactory, a folder or an individual file.
-Whenever a change is detected to this path, for example new artifacts have been deployed, the TeamCity build is triggered.
+Whenever a change is detected in the polled element, the TeamCity build is triggered.
+For example, the build could be triggered when new artifacts have been deployed to the specified path in Artifactory.

-Complete the username and a password fields of a valid deployer.
+Complete the username and a password fields of a valid deployer for the selected repository.

 The TeamCity Artifactory plugin is available under the Apache v2 License.